josephsegbefia/scrambleWords/README.md

 ### Scrambled Words Game

 Welcome to the Scrambled Words Game!
-This is a JavaScript game where players need to unscramble words within a given time limit to prevent a cat from eating a mouse.
+This is a JavaScript game where players need to unscramble words within a given time limit.
 The game features a floating word background, word scrambling and unscrambling functionality, and a timer to add excitement to the gameplay.

 #### Game Instructions